LeNPaul/Lagrange/_posts/2020-06-10-this-is-why-you-need-a-website.md

    Isn't it awesome?

-2. **Credibility:**  You gain the trust of everyone who knows you have a website that can help them get the information they want, without physically visiting your business place.
+2. **Credibility:**  You gain the trust of everyone who knows you have a website that can help them get the information they want without physically visiting your business place.
 That shows you are serious about what you do.

    As you know, to sustain a small business in this competitive world of ours is hard.
 If you can spend some money and put in the time to update and maintain it in a way that it remains useful to your customers, you're credible.
 People can count on you to deliver products or services that will solve their problems the most effective way.